 7. Place de Furstemberg

-The tiny Place de Furstemberg may not compare with the grand and large squares of Paris.
-Nevertheless its charm is undeniable.
+The tiny Place de Furstemberg may not compare with Paris’s grand and large squares.
+Nevertheless, its charm is undeniable.

 In fact, Place de Furstemberg is not technically a square but a street (Rue de Furstemberg) where a small roundabout has been created for traffic.
-Four pawlonias grow in its centre.
-Add to this elegant Parisian-style lamp posts and you’ll experience a certain romantic feel sometimes portrayed in movies.
+Four paulownias grow in its centre.
+Add to these elegant Parisian-style lamp posts, and you’ll experience a certain romantic feel sometimes portrayed in movies.

 Read more about the Place de Furstemberg.